Seasonal Depression: How to Fight the Autumn & Winter Blues

 6. Transition to a fall diet

-If you want to stay fit and healthy in fall, it’s important to adjust your diet.
+If you want to stay fit and healthy in fall and winter, it’s important to adjust your diet.
 Focus on vitamin-rich and seasonal meals that strengthen your immune system and eat good-mood foods.
 These can include eggs, pumpkin, horseradish, wild-caught fish (salmon, herring, trout) and mushrooms.

-What are your tips for avoiding the fall blues?
+What are your tips for avoiding seasonal depression?
 Let us know in the comments below — we’d love to hear your ideas!